stanleynguyen/java-secure-transfer/README.md

 ### Performance Comparison

-**Disclaimer**: All performance tests are done on a Mac Book Pro 2017 with 2.0Ghz dual-core Intel i5 and 8GB Memory
+**Disclaimer**: All performance tests are done on a MacBook Pro 2015 with 2.7Ghz dual-core Intel i5 and 16GB Memory

 #### Performance of CP1